 “The Go-Go’s” is a classically crafted rock doc that shows you, more or less, everything you want to know about this game-changing, grinning-and-bopping, God-do-you-miss-the-’80s-or-what? punk-pop band.
 And it does so by spotlighting how the revolutionary aspect of their journey was embedded in everything they did.
 The Go-Go’s were the first band composed entirely of women who wrote their own songs, played their own instruments, and scored number-one hits.
 Five years earlier, Heart had presented the then-exotic image of a woman playing hard-rock guitar, and the Runaways were an all-girl band, but they were the product of a Svengali packager; they only looked like indie punks.
 (Plus, their music was mostly not very good.)

-The Go-Go’s were the first hugely popular female band who were their own fucking band.
+The Go-Go’s were the first hugely popular female band who were their own band.
 And that mattered not just in terms of empowerment but aesthetics.
-They rocked, but they sounded like no one else ever had.
-They had a stripped-down effervescence, with a beat that was like a bubbly pulse.
+They rocked but sounded like no one else ever had.
+They had a kinetic effervescence, with a pulse that shimmered and spangled.
 They may have started out as punks, but the inspirations they looked to were less Patti Smith than the Shirelles and the Shangri-Las.

 Last year, the big rock doc out of Sundance was “David Crosby: Remember My Name,” but when that movie came out very few people went to see it.
 On the other hand, the far less heralded “Linda Ronstadt: The Sound of My Voice,” which played at the Tribeca Film Festival, connected in an impressive way, making $4.2 million (six times what the Crosby doc did), and it was easy to see why.
 As popular as Linda Ronstadt always was, this movie about her gave you something to discover.